Fixed Exchange Rates When Governments Babysit Currencies

 Countries that still use fixed rates typically have specific reasons - like Hong Kong's close economic ties with the US, or small nations that need stability more than monetary independence.

-What This Means For Your IB Exams
+What This Means For Your IB Economics Exams

 • There's no "perfect" exchange rate system - each has trade-offs